Repairing DoS Vulnerability of Real-World Regexes: Real-World Regular Expressions

-For a derivation of $(r,w,p,\Gamma) \leadsto \mathcal{N}$, we define its {\em size} to be the number of nodes in the derivation tree.
-Note that the size of a derivation is well defined because our rules are deterministic. \begin{definition}[Running time] Given an expression $r$ and a string $w$, we define the {\em running time} of the backtracking matching algorithm on $r$ and $w$, $\runtime(r,w)$, to be the size of the derivation of $(r, w, 0, \emptyset) \leadsto \mathcal{N}$. \end{definition} We remark that our formal model of backtracking matching algorithms may be less efficient than an actual algorithm because it computes all possible runs without any optimization.
-However, the definition is sufficient for our purpose since our repair algorithm synthesizes regular expressions that is invulnerable even with respect to the inefficient formal model.
-We are now ready to define the vulnerability of regular expressions. \begin{definition}[Vulnerable Regular Expressions] We say that an expression $r$ is {\em vulnerable} if $\runtime(r,w) \notin O(|w|)$. \end{definition} Note that an expression $r$ is vulnerable iff there exist infinitely many strings $w_0$, $w_1$,\dots such that $\runtime(r,w_i)$ (for $i \in \mathbb{N}$) grows super-linearly in $|w_i|$.
+We define the {\em size} of the derivation a matching relation to be the number of nodes in the derivation tree.
+Note that the size is well defined because our rules are deterministic. \begin{definition}[Running time] \normalfont For a regex $r$ and a string $w$, we define the {\em running time} of the backtracking matching algorithm on $r$ and $w$, $\runtime(r,w)$, to be the size of the derivation of $(r, w, 0, \emptyset) \leadsto \mathcal{N}$. \end{definition} \begin{definition}[Vulnerable Regular Expressions] \normalfont We say that an expression $r$ is {\em vulnerable} if $\runtime(r,w) \notin O(|w|)$. \end{definition} Note that a regex $r$ is vulnerable iff there exist infinitely many strings $w_0$, $w_1$,\dots such that $\runtime(r,w_i)$ (for $i \in \mathbb{N}$) grows super-linearly in $|w_i|$.
 Such strings are often called {\em attack strings}.
+For example, $(a^*)^*$ in Example~\ref{ex:pr1} and $(a^*)_1\backslash1$ in Example~\ref{ex:pr3} are vulnerable because there exist attack strings $\{ a^nb \mid n \in \mathbb{N} \}$ on which $(a^*)^*$ and $(a^*)_1\backslash1$ respectively take $\Omega(n!)$ and $\Omega(n^2)$ time.
+Indeed, running an actual regex engine such as Python's \textit{re} on these regexes with these attack strings exhibits a super-linear behavior.
+By contrast, $((\mbox{?=}a)^*)^*$ in Example~\ref{ex:pr2} takes $O(n)$ time on these strings and is in fact invulnerable.

+Our matching semantics captures the behavior of common backtracking matching algorithms used in most real regex engines, e.g., ones based on path traversal of some non-deterministic automaton~\cite{10.1007/978-3-662-54580-5_1, Shen:2018:RCR:3238147.3238159, revealear}.
+We remark that our formal semantics may be less efficient than an actual regex engine because it computes all possible runs without any optimization.
+However, it is sound for defining invulnerability, and our repair algorithm synthesizes regexes that are invulnerable even with respect to the inefficient formal semantics.
+This implies that if a pure regex is considered vulnerable according to the definition of vulnerability in \cite{10.1007/978-3-662-54580-5_1} then it is also considered vulnerable according to our definition.